 What Can I Feed My Hypoallergenic Dog?

 This is a tough question to answer until you have tracked down the items that could be triggering your pup’s allergic reaction.
 Often, certain proteins cause allergy symptoms, so you could try feeding different proteins such as lamb, salmon, pork, or bison.
 Talk to your vet before switching, because abrupt diet changes can cause your dog to have stomach issues.
-If you choose to make your hypoallergenic dog food at home, ask your vet for nutritionally balanced recipes to keep your pup healthy and vibrant.
+If you choose to make your hypoallergenic dog foods at home, ask your vet for nutritionally balanced recipes to keep your pup healthy and vibrant.

 Does Homemade Dog Food Help with Itching?